KomputeProject/kompute/README.md

 ### Your Custom Kompute Operation

 Build your own pre-compiled operations for domain specific workflows.
+Back to [more examples](#simple-examples)

 We also provide tools that allow you to [convert shaders into C++ headers](https://github.com/EthicalML/vulkan-kompute/blob/master/scripts/convert_shaders.py#L40).